microsoft/STL/README.md

 * Issues: **In progress.** We're going to use GitHub issues to track all of the things that we need to work on.
 This includes C++20 features, [LWG issues][], conformance bugs, performance improvements, and other todos.
-There are approximately 200 active bugs in the STL's Microsoft-internal database; we need to manually replicate all of them to GitHub issues.
+There are approximately 200 active bugs in the STL's Microsoft internal database; we need to manually replicate all of them to GitHub issues.
 Currently, the [cxx20 tag][] and [LWG tag][] are done; every remaining work item is tracked by a GitHub issue.
 The [bug tag][] and [enhancement tag][] are being populated.